alexey-krasnov/Electropysical_measurments_precessing/README.md

  .;.;.
  .;.;.
 ```
 where Xi is the recorded linear frequency, Yi - the impedance modulus, Zi - phase angle.
-Note that headers are absent.
+Note that the presence or absence of headers in the source files does not matter.
 Within the directory containing csv (.txt) files files, run:
 ```sh
 electric_processing.py